-Marina Bermejo, student of 4º B of Primary of the public school Montgó, has been the winner of the 24 school Christmas card contest that calls the Department of Education of the City of Dénia.
-The drawing of Marina Bermejo will be the image of the programming and the Christmas greeting of the town hall next year.
+Marina Bermejo, 4th B primary school student at the public school It montgó, has been the winner of the 24th school Christmas card contest convened by the Department of Education of the Dénia City Council.
+Marina Bermejo's drawing will be the image of next year's programming and Christmas greetings from the town hall.

 Given the quality of the papers presented, the jury has decided to grant two seconds and two third prizes.
 The second prizes were won by Carla Serer Durá and Mara Crespillo Pavía, students of 1º A from the Pou de la Muntanya school.
 The winners of the third prizes were José Zapata Serra, from 6º A, and Neus Ivars Aledo, from 5º A, both also from the Pou school.